-If you’re an experienced ghost hunter ready to take your ghost hunting to the next level or you’ve just got a keen interest in all things haunted, read on below to find all about the most haunted places in the San Francisco Bay Area…
+If you’re an experienced ghost hunter ready to take your ghost hunting to the next level, or you’ve just got a keen interest in all things haunted, read on below to find all about the most haunted places in San Francisco…

-The San Francisco Bay Area is a fantastic place to go if you’re in search of some truly haunted locations.
-The entire area is full of reportedly haunted buildings, landmarks, and historical sites, in fact, the city of San Francisco and the surrounding Bay Area is considered to be one of the most haunted areas in the country!
+The San Francisco Bay Area is a fantastic place to go if you’re searching for some genuinely haunted locations.
+The city of San Francisco and the surrounding Bay Area is considered one of the most haunted areas in the country!
+The entire area is full of reportedly haunted buildings, landmarks, and historical sites.

-The Castello di Amorosa in Napa is well known for its Wine Club and the annual Pagan Ball that is held in the faux-medieval castle.
-However, what you may not know is that it is actually one of the most haunted sites in Northern California.
+The Castello di Amorosa in Napa is well known for its Wine Club and the annual Pagan Ball held in the faux-medieval castle.
+However, you may not know that it is one of the most haunted sites in Northern California.

-The castle is only about ten years old, but the materials that were used in its construction are said to date back several centuries, having been reclaimed from much older structures.
-It is believed that the spirits who haunt the towers, caves, and cellars of the castle may have been brought there attached to the materials, many of which were imported from Europe.
+The castle is only about ten years old, but the materials used in its construction are said to date back several centuries, having been reclaimed from much older structures.
+It is believed that the spirits who haunt the towers, caves, and castle cellars may have been brought there attached to the materials, many of which were imported from Europe.

-Among the most well-documented hauntings, there is a plague victim who lurks in the tunnels, a Spanish lady in the South Tower and also a young stable boy roaming the castle!
+Among the most well-documented hauntings, a plague victim lurks in the tunnels, a Spanish lady in the South Tower, and a young stable boy roams the castle!

 2. USS Hornet, Alameda

-The USS Hornet – Once a crucial part of World War II, serving in the Pacific, the now decommissioned ship is a museum that houses a number of retired aircraft from the same period, and some exhibits from the Nasa Apollo Moon missions!
+The USS Hornet – Once a crucial part of World War II, serving in the Pacific, the now decommissioned ship is a museum that houses several retired aircraft from the same period and some exhibits from the Nasa Apollo Moon missions!

-Volunteers also run regular tours of the vessel where you can hear all of the ghost stories that are linked to it!
+Volunteers also run regular tours of the vessel, where you can hear all the ghost stories linked to it!